Yan Xishan: Taiyuan Campaign

 After major PLA victories in Hebei in late January 1949, the Communist armies in Shanxi were reinforced with additional troops and artillery.
 After that reinforcement, the total number of men under Liu's command exceeded 320,000, of which 220,000 were reserves.
 By the end of 1948, Yan Xishan had lost over 40,000 troops, but he attempted to supplement that number through large-scale conscription.

 Yan Xishan himself, along with most of the provincial treasury, was airlifted out of Taiyuan in March 1949 for the express purpose of asking the central government for more supplies.
 He left behind Sun Chu as the commander of his military police force, with Yan's son-in-law, Wang Jingguo, in charge of most Nationalist forces.
 Overall command was delegated to Imamura Hosaku, the Japanese lieutenant-general who had joined Yan after World War II.

 Shortly after Yan had been airlifted out of Taiyuan, Nationalist planes stopped dropping food and supplies for the defenders for fear of being shot down by the advancing Communists.
 The Communists, depending largely on their reinforcements of artillery, launched a major assault on 20 April 1949 and succeeded in taking all of the positions surrounding Taiyuan by 22 April.
 A subsequent appeal to the defenders to surrender was refused.
 On the morning of 22 April 1949, the Communists bombarded Taiyuan with 1,300 pieces of artillery, breached the city's walls, and initiated bloody street-to-street fighting for control of the city.
-At 10:00 a.m. on 22 April, the Taiyuan Campaign ended bt the Communists taking complete control of Shanxi.
-The total Nationalist casualties amounted to all 145,000 defenders, many of whom were taken as prisoners-of-war.
+At 10:00 a.m. on 22 April, the Taiyuan Campaign ended with the Communists taking complete control of Shanxi.
+A large number of the 145,000 Nationalist defenders were taken as prisoners-of-war.
+Imamura committed suicide, Sun was captured, and Wang was last seen being led away by the Communists.
+Yen's nephew Liang Hua-chih killed himself after burning a prison filled with Communist captives.
 The Communists lost 45,000 men and an unknown number of civilian laborers whom they had drafted, all of whom had been killed or injured.